lanl/NEXMD/README.md

 ------

-There is a helper Python3 script `getexcited.py` to aid in the preparation of the input file, submission of a swarm of trajectories (parallelization) and processing the ouput (statistics and visualization), with a copy in this repository and a more frequently updated pypi package<create hyperlink>.
+There is a helper Python3 script `getexcited.py` to aid in the preparation of the input file, submission of a swarm of trajectories (parallelization) and processing the output (statistics and visualization), with a copy in this repository.

 ------

 ## Highlighted Features

 - Solvation correction to the total energy for a single point nuclear geometry.
 - Sampling nuclear geometries of the ground-state potential energy surface (PES) under NVE or NVT (through Langevin dynamics).
 - Vertical excitation stick and broadened spectrum for a single point nuclear geometry or an ensemble of nuclear geometries.
 - Gaussian cube files for the transition density matrix and natural transition orbitals for a vertical excitation.
-(Relies on external scripts as of now.
-Integrate it?)
+(Relies on external scripts as of now.)
 - Minimum energy nuclear geometry and vibrational force constants on any calculated ground or excited state PES.
 - Born-Oppenheimer molecular dynamics trajectories on any calculated ground or excited state PES.
-- Non-adiabatic molecular dynamics trajectories following the algorithms of trajectory surface hopping (TSH), Ehrenfest, or ab-initio multiple cloning
+- Non-adiabatic molecular dynamics trajectories following the algorithms of trajectory surface hopping (TSH), Ehrenfest, or ab-initio multiple cloning (AIMC).
-  (AIMC).
 - Geometry constraints for all molecular dynamics simulations.
 Currently supports freezing bond distances or normal modes of the molecules.

 Please refer to the NEXMD manual for a complete list of supported calculations.